Multiplicative structures of the immaculate basis of non-commutative symmetric functions: Symmetric Function Background

-The Murghahan-Nakayama rule gives an explicit combinatorial expansion for the product of a Schur function with a power sum generator $p_k$.
-For two partitions $\lambda$ and $\mu$ with $\mu \subset \lambda$, we say that $\lambda/\mu$ is a border strip if the diagram consisting of $\lambda$ without $\mu$ contains no $2 \times 2$ square.
-The height of a border strip is the number of rows it contains. \begin{Theorem} For $k>0$ and a partition $\mu$, the sum over partitions $\lambda$ for which $\lambda/\mu$ is a border strip of size $k$. \end{Theorem}
+The \emph{Murnaghan-Nakayama rule} is an explicit combinatorial expansion for the product of a Schur function with a power sum $p_k$.
+For two partitions $\lambda$ and $\mu$ with $\mu \subset \lambda$, we say that $\lambda/\mu$ is a \emph{border strip} if the diagram consisting of $\lambda$ without $\mu$ is connected and contains no $2 \times 2$ square.
+The \emph{height} of a border strip is defined as the number of rows it contains. \begin{Theorem} For $k>0$ and a partition $\mu$, the sum over partitions $\lambda$ for which $\lambda/\mu$ is a border strip of size $k$. \end{Theorem}

-\begin{Example} For $\lambda = (2,2,2)$ and $k = 3$:
+\begin{Example} For $\lambda = \op 2,2,2 \cl$ and $k = 3$:

 \end{Example}